kaushikacharya/stratascratch/problems/README.md

 Output the rank, guest id, and number of total messages they've sent.
 Order by the highest number of total messages first.
 - Approach:
     - Created a subquery that computes total messages for each guest.
-    - Applied DENSE_RANK function over athis result set.
+    - Applied DENSE_RANK function over this result set.

 ### ID 10322: [Finding User Purchases](https://platform.stratascratch.com/coding/10322-finding-user-purchases?code_type=2)
 - Problem Statement: